Nehonix-Team/ret-compiler/README.md

 ## Contributing

-By contributing to Fortify Schema, you help fortify-schema to:
+By contributing to ReliantType, you help reliant-type to:

 - Improve the quality of TypeScript validation
 - Expand the reach of TypeScript in the JavaScript ecosystem